ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Radar measurement

-Radar is capable of measuring the position of the polar coordinate and the velocity aways from the radar of the vehicle.
+Radar is capable of measuring the position of the polar coordinate and the velocity away from the radar of the vehicle.

 Given the measurement vector z: